 Materials

 For our testing so far we have been using some PLA and some ABS as these are cheap materials which work well in the school’s 3D printer.
 For the testing of whether pieces are the correct size to fit components within them, these materials are suitable.
-However, we are conducting research into alternatives as if these materials fail in our strength testing, then we may use others in our final Can.
+However, we are also conducting research into stronger materials, in case ABS and PLA fail in our upcoming testing.

 Electronics

 The software and electronics were largely split into three parts, which would not be interconnected except for sharing the same power source, as we wanted to ensure a fail-safe that if one system failed, the others would continue to work.
-Additionally, large parts of the flight system were bought in, as attempting to produce them would be useless, as the probability of things working would have been relatively low.
-Additionally, to provide more flexibility, the system that would be used in order to open the arms, with the single motor will be connected to the sensor system.
-Additionally, this means we could trigger the system to work with changes in altitude if we wanted (though this may be too risky).
+Additionally, to provide more flexibility, the system that would be used in order to open the arms, with the single motor, will be connected to the sensor system.
+Additionally, this means we could trigger the system to work with changes in altitude if we wanted (though this may unreliable, and so too risky).

 Flight System